DavidVin357/tp/docs/UserGuide.md

   - E.g. Blueberry will return Blueberry Yogurt, Blueberry
 - Adding the filter <code>-fresh</code> would list only the unexpired food products.
 - Adding the filter <code>-expired</code> would list only the expired food products.
+- Adding the filter <code>-c name</code> would list only the food products inside the provided category

 Example of Usage: